-Not every Linux server I maintain needs to have a swap partition and to start swapping.
-For instance, the MySQL servers all have more than enough RAM on board to do their work.
-Yet, when a swap partition is enabled Linux starts swapping, which may degrade MySQL database performance…
+Swapping is costly for disk I/O and not every Linux server needs to have a swap partition and to start swapping.
+For instance, MySQL servers have more than enough RAM available to do their work.
+Yet, when a swap partition is enabled Linux starts swapping, and that degrades MySQL database performance.

 Bash script to turn off Linux swap partition

 An unwanted Linux swap partition can be the result of an automated and unattended Linux installation.
 Of course you can fiddle with the Linux kernel